Scrum, Kanban, or just Agile

 Method #2: Task Priority

-Task#1 takes 2 days and Task#2 takes 3 days
+- Task #1 takes 2 days, Task #2 takes 3 days

-Priority for Task#1 = (2+3)/2 = 2.5
+Priority for Task #1 = (2 + 3) / 2 = 2.5

-Priority for Task#2 = 90/3 = 30
+Priority for Task #2 = 90 / 3 = 30

 So, we first work on Task#2 and than Task#1.
 Note that, bugs probably has more weight because fixing broken software is more important.

 That’s it.
 Nothing more.
 These two methods don’t tell you or enforce you to conform certain rules.
-They are just focussed on delivering value and visualising status of software that’s worked on.
+They are just focussed on delivering value and visualizing status of software that’s worked on.
 Anything more than this stuff can be specific to teams or projects.

 Interesting definition of “task priority”…